willliuwx/contrail-install/contrail-5.0.1-openshift.md

 In case of HA, this has to be done on all masters.

 #### Ingress/External IP address
 When create a `LoadBalancer` type of service, OpenShift will allocate external IP address by default from 172.46.0.0/16.
 With Contrail, the external address (VIP of loadbalancer) will be allocated from the default floating IP pool configured for kube-manager, or from user specified floating IP pool.
-To disable OpenShift allocating external address, add this line to `networkConfig` section in `/etc/origin/master/master-config.yaml` and restart `atomic-openshift-master-api` service.
+To disable OpenShift allocating external address, add this line to `networkConfig` section in `/etc/origin/master/master-config.yaml` and restart `atomic-openshift-master-controllers` service.
 ```
 ingressIPNetworkCIDR: 0.0.0.0/32
 ```